Anne

 In memoirs, essays, and poems, I write about the body.
 How does a woman with a disability see herself as a sexual being?
 I tangle with how my skin disorder, ichthyosis, has influenced my romantic life.

-Honors include a mention in Best American Essays and the Propel Poetry Award (2023).
+Honors include a mention in Best American Essays and the Propel Poetry Award (2025).
 NPR interviewed me about my essays that appeared in The New York Times.
 My memoir-in-progress is set at the University of Oxford, where I got an MA.

 Photo: Suzanne Sennhenn

-I'm a finalist for the AWP's Prize for Creative Nonfiction.
+Finalist for the AWP's Prize for Creative Nonfiction.

 I'm mighty pleased and honored that my manuscript, They Said I Couldn't Have a Love Life: A Memoir, is one of ten finalists for the 2024 Association of Writers & Writing Programs' Sue William Silverman Prize for Creative Nonfiction.
-Chloe Cooper Jones will judge among the handful of fine writers.

 Read an excerpt from They Said I Couldn't Have a Love Life at the button below.